Spatially-resolved dynamics of the amplitude Schmid-Higgs mode in disordered superconductors

 \textsf{Conclusions.} In this work, we studied the spatially-resolved dynamics of the order parameter amplitude (SH) fluctuations in BCS superconductors with non-magnetic impurities.
 We identified a pole on the unphysical Riemann sheet of the SH susceptibility, associated with the oscillatory mode exhibiting sub-diffusive $z{=}4$ spreading in the dirty limit.
 This pole also produces a peak in the spectral function above the edge of the two-particle continuum, even though the frequency of the SH mode itself can be below $2\Delta$ for sufficiently strong disorder.

-Our findings could be directly tested with spatially-resolved terahertz and Raman spectroscopic probes.
-Another promising possibility is to use spatially-inhomogeneous Feshbach modulation of the interaction strength in disordered cold gases \cite{Carusotto2005}.
-In the future, we plan to extend our analysis by including spatial fluctuations of the mean-field order parameter, $\delta\Delta(\mathbf{r})$, which can smear the coherence peaks and induce sub-gap states \cite{larkin1972density,Meyer2001,Feigelman2012}, leading to additional non-analyticities in the SH susceptibility below the continuum edge on the physical Riemann sheet \cite{Abhisek2020}.
+We also calculated the contribution of the SH mode to the nonlinear current response, focusing on the THG.
+We found that at finite wave vectors, the THG current exhibits an additional peak in its amplitude, shifted away from the conventional resonance at $\omega{=}\Delta$.
+This extra peak arises solely from the dynamics of the amplitude SH mode.
+Importantly, both disorder and finite wave vectors are essential for this effect.
+Without disorder, the SH mode would not contribute to the current \cite{Cea2016}, and at zero wave vector, multiple processes conflate into a single peak at $\Delta$ \cite{Silaev2019}, making it difficult to disentangle the SH contribution.
+Our findings could be directly tested with spatially-resolved terahertz and Raman spectroscopic probes \cite{SHTerahertz2013,SH_measured_2014,sherman2015higgs,Grasset2018}.
+Moreover, a finite wave vector can be imprinted in the current response in thin films with high-frequency surface acoustic waves \cite{Willett1993,Willett1993_2}, diffraction gratings and micropatterning \cite{Mackenzie2021}, finite spot size of the pump pulse \cite{Shimano2019,Dyke2024}, or by adding extra layers of a 2D van der Waals material with a Moiré superlattice.
+Another promising possibility is to use spatially-inhomogeneous Feshbach modulation of the interaction strength in disordered cold gases \cite{Carusotto2005} to directly quench the local value of the gap and study its spatial relaxation \cite{Endres2012}.

 \textbf{Acknowledgments.\,--} We thank A.~Chubukov, A. Mel'nikov, V.~Kravtsov, S.~Raghu, and A. Levchenko for fruitful discussions.
 The work of P.A.N. was supported in part by the US Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under contract number DE-AC02-76SF00515.
 The work of I.S.B. was supported by the Russian Ministry of Science and Higher Education and by the Basic Research Program of HSE.
 I.S.B. acknowledges personal support from the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.